FastCovNetProject/FastCovNetProject/README.md

 *Silver Dataset*

 Following protocol approval a petition was sent to Padris Program for imaging data:
-- COVID19 group: Patients with a COVID19 positive PCR test and a Chest X Ray both between March21st and May21st 2020.
+- COVID19 group: Patients with a COVID19 positive PCR test and a Chest X Ray.
 - No-COVID19 group: Previous (before 2020) chest X Rays from patients in COVID19 group, chest X Rays of patients with different lung conditions.

 *Gold Dataset*